ch4zm/ch4zm.github.io/docs/defensive_team_dale.md

-Maxed out games (high-scoring one-run games) for all time for team Dalé (note: all days and seasons displayed are 1-indexed) (asterisk indicates a postseason game)
+Maxed out games (high-scoring one-run games) for all time for team Dale (note: all days and seasons displayed are 1-indexed) (asterisk indicates a postseason game)

 | Sea | Day | Winner | Score | Loser |